 Even though high-volume surgeons, who perform daily are desirable, overworked doctors can have drastic effects on surgeon’s surgical outcomes.
 Doctors require adequate rest, and their stress levels must be monitored.
 Furthermore, a review of research has led us to believe that setting caps on a surgeon’s daily volume would result in better patient outcomes.

 Capped Daily Volume

-While the best surgeons perform are typically those who preform high-volume, daily and in the morning, evidence suggests doctors who cap their daily surgical limit are able to consistently perform at their best.
-Performing limited surgeries per day, while still performing in volume, will lead to better patient outcomes because surgeons can increase rest time and working memory capacity, while decreasing stress and fatigue.
+While the best surgeons perform are typically those who perform high-volume, daily and in the morning, evidence suggests doctors who cap their daily surgical limit are able to consistently perform at their best.
+Performing limited surgeries per day, while still performing in volume, will lead to better patient outcomes because surgeons can increase rest time and working memory capacity while decreasing stress and fatigue.